 You’ll work in our beautiful dedicated Illustration studios right next door to the Ruskin Gallery.
-You’ll also have access to our other specialist facilities, like printmaking, digital, animation and life drawing studios.
+You’ll also have access to our other industry-standard art facilities, like printmaking, digital, animation and life drawing studios.

 Across all three years there will be relevant volunteering opportunities, competitions and ability to participate in live industry briefs.